Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

 Blanchard writes to Mary Wright from camp outside St. Louis.
 Describes in great detail his trip down the Mississippi River aboard a government steamer "City of Alton."
 Mentions being applauded by Union people as they went down the river.
 Comments they have plenty of ripe fruit.
 "The little girls bring us plenty of apples and pies if we have any suspicion of them being poison we make them eat some first."
-Remarks on the amount of slaves at every home, between fifteen and twenty, "...who seem to be a very happy set of fellows."
+States that were about 15 to 20 enslaved people at every home.
+Remarks that they appear to be people "...who seem to be a very happy set of fellows."
 Asks her to send a likeness of herself and offers to pay for it.
 Letter has a Union emblem.

 Blanchard, Ira, 1835-?